This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 These King Hawaiian Original Hawaiian Sweet Rolls are delicious made into sandwiches.
 We love these sliders recipes but have also made ham and Swiss sandwiches.

-close up image of hawaiian roll
+close up image of Hawaiian roll

 Frequent Asked Questions: